haoheliu/ssr_eval/README.md

 # SSR_EVAL
 What this repo do:
 - A toolbox for the evaluation of speech super-resolution algorithms.
+- Unify the evaluation pipline of speech super-resolution algorithms for a easier comparison between different systems.
 - Benchmarking speech super-resolution methods (pull request is welcome!).
 Encouraging reproducible research.

 ![sdf](pics/main.png)